-Nova Scotia is home to a diversified Information Communication and Digital Media

-    sector that includes approximately 800 companies and a strong start-up community

-    with systems to support industry development.
-The Dalhousie University Institute

-    for Big Data Analytics was Canada’s first Big Data Academic Research Centre.
+Nova Scotia is home to a diversified Information Communication and Digital Media sector that includes approximately 800 companies and a strong start-up community with systems to support industry development.
+The Dalhousie University Institute for Big Data Analytics was Canada’s first Big Data Academic Research Centre.

-    Nova Scotia’s excellent post-secondary education sector produces a skilled

-    workforce with expertise in high technology sectors and significant capacity for

-    research and development.
+Nova Scotia’s excellent post-secondary education sector produces a skilled workforce with expertise in high technology sectors and significant capacity for research and development.
 China is one of Nova Scotia’s top education partners.

-    There are several Memoranda of Understanding between Chinese and Nova Scotian

-    government departments, universities, and educators to facilitate student

-    mobility and academic cooperation.
-The province’s curriculum is being taught by

-    accredited Nova Scotian teachers in 16 Chinese schools.
-Nova Scotia’s language

-    schools and e-learning companies have a proven track record and are well

-    positioned for the Chinese market.
+There are several Memoranda of Understanding between Chinese and Nova Scotian government departments, universities, and educators to facilitate student mobility and academic cooperation.
+The province’s curriculum is being taught in a number of Chinese schools giving students a unique opportunity to earn a Nova Scotia high school diploma.
+Nova Scotia’s language schools and e-learning companies have a proven track record and are well positioned for the Chinese market.

 Minister to Advance Nova Scotia’s Business Relationships in China